DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

 ### Create a new Blazor WebAssembly project

-1. Use either .NET CLI or Visual Studio New Project wizard to add a new Blazor WebAssembly project to the solution.
+1. Use either the .NET CLI or Visual Studio New Project wizard to add a new Blazor WebAssembly project to the solution.

    ```cmd
    dotnet new blazorwasm -o Blazor.WebAssembly
    ```

-2. Add the required NuGet packages the the Blazor WebAssembly project.
+2. Add the required NuGet packages to the Blazor WebAssembly project.

    ```cmd
    dotnet add package Blazored.LocalStorage --version 4.3.0